NHSDigital/nia-patient-switching-standard-adaptor/gp2gp-translator/README.md

-# GPC API Facade

-GPC API Facade - HTTP FHIR API that is similar to GPC 1.6.0 standard.
-It enables NME to request and fetch patient data in the FHIR format.
-This facade only serves light tasks, delegating all the work to the async GP2GP Translator component.
+# GP2GP Translator

+GP2GP Translator - new system that is the heart of the PSS Adaptor.
+It is responsible for GPC ↔︎ GP2GP translations, assembly of binary document data, communication with the incumbent system via MHS Adaptor and data cleanup.

 ## How to run tests